 - Views of the magnificent Kanchenjunga

-- Experience of glacier walks rather than normal walk
+- Experience of iceberg walks rather than a regular walk

 - Wildlife species